 Okay.
 Let's actually look at the nav prompt.

 Now you are going to play your navigation prompt that looks like this.

+First get the shared instance of the audio session.
 You will create an AV audio player using the URL that's supplied in the function prototype.

 Get the shared instance of the audio session.